malerinc/fabricatio-rl/README.md

 	* 10 initial jobs
 	* partially ordered job operations
 	* custom fixed machine capabilities
+4. A demonstration of Fabricatio's logging and visualization functionality.
+The logging functionality is activated by providing the simulation framework with the path to a log directory.
+To visualize the logs the `flask` app contained the `fabricatio-rl`'s `visualization_app` module needs to be pointed to the same directory on instantiation.

 To run the third example you will need to additionally install keras 2.2, tensorflow 1.4 and keras-rl
 ```